-Snowlion Tours is a grassroots Tibetan travel company established by Wangden Tsering, a Tibetan entrepreneur with extensive experience managing travel agencies and organizing tours in Tibet and mainland China.
-The company is based in the Amdo region of Tibet, with offices in Xining and Lhasa and is committed to providing high-quality, environmentally sustainable travel services with a Tibetan touch.
+Wangden Tsering: “We are a grassroots Tibetan travel company.
+Our company is based in the Amdo region of Tibet, with offices in Xining and Lhasa.
+We are committed to providing high-quality, environmentally sustainable travel services with a Tibetan touch.

 We work to improve the livelihoods of local Tibetans through tourism.
 The tourism industry is one of the most important and beneficial businesses in Tibet, but most travel companies in Tibet are run by Han Chinese or foreigners.
 We established this company to foster Tibetan entrepreneurship, help local farming and nomadic communities, and create jobs for local Tibetans.
 We also regularly donate a portion of our profits to the Kumbum Shambaling Orphanage in Xining.

 As part of the mission of Snowlion Tours, we aim to improve the welfare of Tibetans by supporting local communities in meaningful ways.
 Through creating jobs, buying directly from local farmers and small businessmen, passing on daily necessities to nomad families, and donating to a nearby orphanage, we strive to integrate our social engagement into our business practices.
 While we welcome individuals who are interested in participating in some of these endeavors, we take care not to impose any obligations on them.
 Our community work is private in nature and remains separate from our pricing.